 ‘But fairy-stories offer also, in a peculiar degree or mode, these things; Fantasy, Recovery, Escape, Consolation, all things of which children have, as a rule, less need than older people’ – Tolkien

-I am a contemporary figurative painter, continuing my artistic study and practice in MA Painting.
-My current work focuses on Fairy Tales.
+I am a contemporary figurative painter and my current work focuses on Fairy Tales.
 Through my paintings, I am exploring Fairy Tales in a modern context and how women are portrayed within them.
 The fascination with storytelling shows no signs of abating.
 Folk tales and Fairy Tales could be said to be a part of collective unconscious and therefore have a universally binding nature.
 As our society changes in regards to feminism, with campaigns like ‘#heforshe’ and ‘#timesup’ it should also follow that Fairy Tales in popular culture and Art begin to reflect that.
 Figurative painting goes beyond the two dimensional depiction of modern Fairy Tales.